EHB-MCT/web1-courseproject-SabrineZiyani/README.md

 https://codepen.io/riogrande/pen/jqRQYy

-from line 34 to 49 and css ins slideshow.css
+from line 34 to 49 and css in slideshow.css